DaveJay70/DaveJay70/README.md

 ### 👨‍💻 About Me

 I'm a **Full Stack Developer** with expertise in the **MERN Stack** and **Flutter**.
 I enjoy building robust web applications and modern mobile experiences.
-I'm passionate about clean code, scalability, and learning the latest technologies.
+I'm passionate about clean code, scalability, and learning the latest technologies

 - 🔭 I’m currently working on MERN & Flutter projects.
 - 🌱 I’m currently learning advanced backend architecture and microservices.